17 – 20 November 2019 | BCEC, Brisbane, Australia

-Shaw will be speaking on the “Present, Past and Present Future – The Embodied Practice of Digital Media Art”.
+Shaw will be speaking on “Making Things Making Meaning - Frontiers in New Media”.
 Stay tuned for more details.

 Inigo Quilez started coding fractals at age 14.
 Later he joined the underground community Demoscene, where he learnt to use code and mathematics to build art through realtime rendering.
 Among his work in the Demoscene, there's the 64 kilobytes demo Paradise and Breakpoint 2009 winning 4 kilobytes procedural terrain demo "Elevated".